Why the Biggest Businesses Are Ditching Fax Machines: The Economics of Online Fax

 The fax is not going away.
 The machine is.

 Ready to drop the machine?
-FaxDrop lets you send a fax from your browser in seconds.
-No machine, no subscription, no phone line.
-Free pages to start.
+FaxDrop lets you send a fax from your browser.
+No machine, subscription, or sender-side phone line is required.
+FaxDrop provides 2 free sends per month, up to 5 total pages each including the cover page.

 Send a Fax NowFAQs